U.S. POWER GRID GETS LESS RELIABLE

 The U.S. power transmission system is in urgent need of modernization.
 Growth in electricity demand and investment in new power plants has not been matched by investment in new transmission facilities.
 Maintenance expenditures have decreased 1% per year since 1992.
 Existing transmission facilities were not designed for the current level of demand, resulting in an increased number of “bottlenecks,” which increase costs to consumers and elevate the risk of blackouts.

-The Simple Pump can be economically justified in a number of different ways, for use in a variety of applications, in some of the poorest countries, to some of the most affluent.
+The Simple Pump hand pump can be economically justified in a number of different ways, for use in a variety of applications, in some of the poorest countries, to some of the most affluent.

 For example, the Simple Pump is the lowest-cost and highest-reliability approach to the delivery of water to the poorest rural populations in the world, most notably in Africa and Haiti.
 On the other hand, its reliability and narrow yet strong profile enable it to fit alongside submersible pumps in most wells.
 More and more well owners in the U.S. and Canada are installing it to ensure continued access to water in the case of power failures.